Skip to content

 Recommended by: Jeremy of Cultura Obscura

-As the central commercial and social hub of East Anglia, Norwich has everything you could want from a city, from high street shopping to museums, entertainment venues, historical buildings, restaurants and bespoke cafes – with some unique additions.
+As the central commercial and social hub of East Anglia, Norwich has everything you could want from a city: high street shopping, museums, entertainment venues, historic buildings, and plenty of restaurants.
+But there’s also plenty that makes Norwich unique!

-Due to its literary background, and the high number of graduates from the local University of East Anglia’s creative writing courses, Norwich was listed as England’s first UNESCO City of Literature in 2012.
-There are also a notably large number of pubs in Norwich – including the Adam and Eve, which has served local patrons for over 750 years.
+Due to its literary background, and the local University of East Anglia’s creative writing courses, Norwich was listed as England’s first UNESCO City of Literature.
+There are also a notably large number of pubs in Norwich – including the iconic Adam and Eve, which has served local patrons for over 750 years.

 RECOMMENDED TOUR: Norwich Hop-On Hop-Off Bus Tour from £14pp